tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

  * Called from BuildingBlock.DoImmediateDemolish
  * Called when a player selects DemolishImmediate from the BuildingBlock menu
- * Return true to cancel
+ * Returning true will cancel the demolition

 ## OnStructureRepair